sherpa1/course-management/README.md

 ## Modélisation des relations entre entités

-- Teacher has and belongs to many Lessons (N/N)
+- Teacher has many Courses (1/N)
-- Student has and belongs to many Lessons (N/N)
 - Lesson belongs to Matter (N/1)
+- Student has and belongs to many Courses (N/N)
+- Course has and belongs to many Students (N/N)
+- Lesson has and belongs to many Students (N/N)
+- Student has and belongs to many Courses (N/N)
-- Matter has many Lessons (1/N)
+- Matter has many Courses (1/N)
+- Course belongs to one Matter (N/1)

 ## Spécifications techniques